 Rendered Duck Fat

 Turn unwanted duck skin to liquid gold – rendered duck fat is both a delicious and frugal way to cook.
 A jar of duck fat does not come cheap but it is almost costless to make at home!
 The French loves to cook with duck fat.
 Anything and everything tastes better in duck fat.
 Duck fat is great for pop corn and duck confit.
-Or just use it in place of olive oil when you pan fry an egg, roast vegetables/potatoes, in stir-fries and salad dressings.
+Or just use it in place of olive oil when you roast potatoes or vegetables, pan fry an egg, in stir-fries and salad dressings.

 More Home-made Oil Recipes: